Apple announced its quarterly earnings this week and beat analysts’ estimates so surely everyone is well-satisfied by the company’s performance and…

 No follow-up question from him, of course.

 Before we go too far, let’s look at the level of discourse about Apple you can find if you accidentally turn the channel to CNBC and your remote breaks at that exact moment and you are left only to view the horror unfolding before your eyes.
-As MacJournals noted shortly before this quarter’s conference call with analysts, TechnoBuffalo’s Jonathan Rettinger was on CNBC offering these pearls of wisdom.
+As MacJournals noted shortly before this quarter’s conference call with analysts, TechnoBuffalo’s Jonathan Rettinger was on CNBC offering

 CNBC analyst: Apple is missing out because it’s not involve at all in virtual reality.
 Seriously.